 Maria O'Donnell Geography teacher, Newpark School

-Principle Derek Lowery, Newpark School
+Principal Derek Lowery, Newpark School

 Off the success of Newparks Young Environmentalist Winners in 2017, Newpark decided to run the Susan Adams Education for Sustainability programme with our transition year students in the 2017/18 academic year.
 Sue worked with 6 groups throughout the year transitioning our school to become Ireland's first plastic free school.
 Throughout the year students were engaged with various environmental projects from rising sea levels to the plastic crisis that not only raised environmental awareness within the school community but that impacted on our local community also.
 The students benefited greatly from the classes as they were encouraged to learn and develop new skills such as community engagement and running campaigns.